 - Appeal to prospects with engaging videos and photos

 We should note that GMB posts have expiration dates and must be renewed every seven days to stay public.
 (We can help with that, by the way.)
 It’s also important to clarify that GMB Posts are not the same as Goolge+ Posts.
-For more information about GMB Posts, check out this blog entry.
+Check out our blog for additional information on GMB posts.

 #2 Facebook and Instagram Ads